The Tax Freedom Day Clock

 John Gaver

-To help draw attention to how much of our labors go into paying taxes, we decided to use that date, to create the Tax Freedom Day Clock that counts down the months and days till the next Tax Freedom Day or the months and days that you have actually been earning your own money, since Tax Freedom Day.
+To help draw attention to how much of our labors go into paying taxes, we decided to use that date, to create the Tax Freedom Day Clock, a clock that counts down the months, days, hours, minutes and seconds till the next US Tax Freedom Day or, if Tax Freedom Day has passed, the months, days, hours, minutes and seconds that most Americans have actually been earning their own money, since Tax Freedom Day.

-The Tax Freedom Day Clock will not only track the number of months and days until Tax Freedom Day, but also track how many months and days you have been working for yourself, after Tax Freedom Day passes.
+The Tax Freedom Day Clock will not only track the time until Tax Freedom Day, but also tracks the amount of time you have been working for yourself, after Tax Freedom Day passes.

-It should be noted that the data used by the Tax Foundation, to calculate the next Tax Freedom Day does not become available from the Department of Commerce, Bureau of Economic Analysis (BEA) at the first of the year.
-So each year, until the Tax Foundation receives that data and announces Tax Freedom Day for that year, our Tax Freedom Day Clock will count down to the previous year's Tax Freedom Day.
+It should be noted that the primary data used by the Tax Foundation, to calculate the next Tax Freedom Day does not become available from the Department of Commerce, Bureau of Economic Analysis (BEA) at the first of the year.
+So each year, until the Tax Foundation receives all appropriate data and announces Tax Freedom Day for that year, our Tax Freedom Clocks will count down to the previous year's Tax Freedom Day.
+Other data comes from the Congressional Budget Office, Joint Committee on Taxation, Census Bureau, Energy Information Administration, and even the Beer Institute (go figure).

-Each year, we adjust the Tax Freedom Day Clock as soon as the Tax Foundation announces the new date.
-That usually occurs some time around the first of April.
+Each year, the Tax Freedom Day Clock will be adjusted, as soon as the Tax Foundation announces the new date.
+That usually occurs some time near the first of April.
 This page will also be updated to reflect the new date, when it is announced.
-However, any such change in the date will probably be nominal, as only three times since 1970 has the year to year change been more than four days and 25 times the year to year change was two days or less (see chart for 1982 to present or download spreadsheet for 1970 to present, from the Tax Foundation).
+However, any such change in the date is usually nominal, as only five times since 1970 has the year to year change been more than four days and 26 times the year to year change was two days or less.

 The Tax Foundation uses the most unbiased method possible for calculating the national Tax Freedom Day.
 As you can see below, it is very straight forward: